KxSystems/docs-v1/docs/about/sg/typography.md

 Where

 -   a list has no more than five items;
--   the items are short;
+-   the items are short; and
 -   its items are clauses of a single sentence

-suffix all but the last item with a semicolon, as in this sentence.
+suffix all but the last item with a semicolon, and use "and" or "or" before the last item if desired, as in this sentence.
 Otherwise, leave the ends of list items unpunctuated.